-Even if you have packing a suitcase down to a science, you’ve probably had at least one run-in with bulging carry-on luggage that won’t fit into the overhead bin as a flight attendant glares at you.
+Even if you have your packing strategy down to a science, you’ve probably had at least one run-in with a bulging carry-on bag that won’t fit into the overhead bin as a flight attendant glares at you.
 Even worse, you may have been forced to gate check when your hard-case roller didn’t fit snugly in the dreaded measurement box.
 Did the airline website understate how seriously gate agents would take size limits, or did you flat-out forget to check?
-Don’t let your next airport experience put a damper on your vacation before it starts.

 A personal item must fit under the seat in front of you.
 Purses, small handbags and backpacks, briefcases, and laptop backpacks and bags usually make the cut.
 Some airlines allow diaper bags, cameras, and duty-free merchandise—or items purchased within the airport—in addition to a carry-on and personal item.